JDM Logo

 JDM Symbol

-The JDM Leaf logo (or, more precisely, Shoshinsha) is graphical, so it doesn’t contain any text.
+The JDM Leaf logo (or, more precisely, Shoshinsha) is graphical and therefore doesn’t contain any text.
 But the color palette is very bright and saturated, so all road users can instantly spot this symbol.
 It’s colored in yellow and green.
 Regarding the automotive movement, the first symbolizes care, trust, and caution, while the second signifies awakening, life, and development.